Gotham Knights promises to take you to a "dynamic and interactive" open-world Gotham City later this year.

 New Key Art

-Ahead of DC FanDome 2021 where we’re expecting to get a chunky update on Gotham Knights, Warner Bros has released some new key art for the game.
+Ahead of DC FanDome 2021, where we got a brand new trailer for the game, Warner Bros. released some new key art for the game.
 It doesn’t give a whole lot away but it does give us a better look at the game’s four heroes as they stroll through Gotham City—oh, and that interesting reflection of Batman in the water under their feet.

 Your Legacy Begins Now.
 Step Into the Knight. #GothamKnights pic.twitter.com/XGb8hLaHl9September 3, 2021